michaeljclark/vf128/README.md

 - `exponent = exponent[2-bits]`
 - `mantissa = mantissa[4-bits]`

-The following values can inlined:
-- -0.5 to 0.5 step 0.0625,
-- -3.875 to 3.875 step 0.125.
-- +/-Zero, +/-Inf, and +/-NaN.
+The inline values use the _float7_ format documented earlier.

 ### out-of-line floating point values

-Values that cannot be inlined store the exponent and mantissa length in the header exponent and mantissa fields:
+Values that cannot be inlined store their exponent and mantissa length in the header.

+The exponent is stored following the header as an unbiased little-endian two's complement signed integer, encoded in as many bytes that are needed to fit the exponent value and its leading sign bit.

+The mantissa is stored following the exponent as a little-endian unsigned integer with explicit leading 1 added, and trailing zeros removed so that it can be stored in the minimum number of bytes.

 - `inline = 0`
 - `exponent = length(exponent)`
 - `mantissa = length(mantissa)`
 - `<exponent-payload>`
-- `<integer-payload>`
+- `<mantissa-payload>`

+To decode, the leading zeros are counted to find a shift to left-justify the fraction, and truncate the explicit leading one.

 ### integers